ambiot-llc/react-mui-multiple-datepicker/README.md

 ![](https://raw.githubusercontent.com/randex/react-multiple-datepicker/master/demo/datepicker-screenshot.png)

-Lets the user pick more than one date from the date picker.
+Lets user pick more than one date from the date picker.

 ## Motivation